shudianzhao/ADMM-GP/README.md

 This package is written based on the following papers:

-Angelika Wiegele，Shudian Zhao: SDP-based bounds for graph partition via extended ADMM.
+Angelika Wiegele， Shudian Zhao: SDP-based bounds for graph partition via extended ADMM.

 ## Generate graphs via Rudy in terminal: